Starias22/Big-data/1-introduction/notes.md

   - Hive is a data warehouse for data querying and analysis.

 - **Spark:**
-  - Spark is a framework for distributed complex data analytics.
+  - Spark is a framework for distributed processing of large scale data.